Shell-Sh0ck/Anycubic-Kobra-2-pro-Partition-Recovery/README.md

 # Anycubic-Kobra-2-pro-Partition-Recovery

 Ways to backup partitions on **Trigoilla_Spe_B_V1.0.x** motherboards using ssh or (xrock, upgrade tool):
+**All backup partitions for restoring the operating system only will be included in the releases.**
 1. ssh(root@192.168.1.77)
    The ssh method only works if your device is booting, connected to your AP (Access point WiFi) and has rinkhals installed on it, since ssh is not pre-installed in the regular  firmware.
    Now, to connect to the 3d printer, you need to find out its IP address on the local network.
 To do this, you can go to the printer settings and look there.: **Settings** -> **More Settings** -> **About Machine**.
 The WiFi IP field will specify the IP of your 3d printer.